-In a personalized, competency-based learning environment, the purpose of assessment is no longer just to determine what students know or don’t know.
-Assessment exists “for” learning as well as “of” learning.
+In a personalized, competency-based learning environment, the purpose of assessment is no longer just to determine what learners know or don’t know.
+It’s not just about a letter grade.
 Students view assessments as a part of the learning process, meant to highlight their strengths and focus on what they still need to practice.
-Creating a culture of assessment for learning shifts the discussion between teachers and students.
-It’s not just about a letter grade.

 In a traditional system, students are given the same assessment at the same time.
-All of the teaching and presumably the learning has taken place.
+All the teaching and presumably the learning has taken place.
 Students typically wait until this time to ask, “What will be on the test?”
 “Can we have a study guide?”
 They may be more interested in how they score compared to others around them and if they “passed.”
-As a biology teacher, I found it difficult to engage the students in discussion after an assessment.
-They were reluctant to reflect on their learning, seeing the assessment as final with no opportunity to improve.
+It may be difficult to engage students in discussion after an assessment, as the assessment is seen as final with no opportunity to improve.

 Because it’s not about the grade.
 It’s about the process.